m0zh1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody adds execution permission to owner, group, and others 8-James_Bond sets permission to 007
 9-John_Doe sets file mode to rwxr-x-wx
+Set mode of file 'hello' the same as 'olleh'